Seafood bisque soup is as delicious as it sounds, but without an expensive price tag. You just need leftover shells from lobster, crab or prawns.

 Tip the whole lot of shells into a stockpot.

-Add a chopped carrot, onion and a stick of celery.
+Peel and chop a carrot, onion and a stick of celery.

 Pop in a couple of bay leaves or a bouquet garni and enough water to cover.

 Add some tomato purée, some fish sauce and season to taste.
-The fish sauce intensifies the flavours further but you could also use anchovy essence.
+The fish sauce intensifies the flavours further.

 Now add the soup to the pan, slowly stirring all the time.